thoughtrealm/bumblebee/STATUS.md

 ## What's left to do
 - Add more debug output
+- Provide Threat Model document
+- Consider key rotation of some type, an ability to change/update key sets and possibly re-key bundles.
+This would also need to be considered for future server/service efforts.
+Perhaps, just deprecate current keyset and create a new one.
 - Add more unit tests for not critical paths
 - Support verify command
 - Support backup and restore commands